Installing & configuring the debugging software

 A software simulator: simavr

 The software simulator simavr is included in the Arduino IDE 2 tools and in the binary package.
 If you have installed PyAvrOCD differently, you need to install the simulator first.
 While the package managers under macOS and Linux offer the stable version 1.7, this release unfortunately does not play well with PyAvrOCD.
-You can download a binary from a fork (created to support PlatformIO) for your architecture (check out the Release).
-Note, however, that the asset named Mac.OS.Intel.64-bit.zip is, in fact, an ARM64 executable.
+You can either download a binary from the latest Github Actions CI or you can build it from source.

 make install DESTDIR=~/.local/